Felixstowe & Walton United F.C.: Walton United

 Walton United were established in 1895 and joined Division Two of the Ipswich & District League in 1901, but left after a single season.
 They joined the amateur version of the league in 1912.
 They won the league title in 1920–21 and in 1922 they were renamed Walton & Felixstowe, before reverting to their original name a year later.
 They won a second title in 1925–26.
 In 1947 they merged with Felixstowe Town, but were reformed in 1950 and rejoined the Ipswich & District League (later the Suffolk & Ipswich League).
 By 1979 they had dropped into Division Four, but after several promotions they returned to the top division in 1994.
 They won the Suffolk Senior Cup in 1998–99.

 Merged club

 The two clubs reunited in 2000 to establish the modern club, taking Port & Town's place in the Eastern Counties League Premier Division.
 However, at the end of the 2001–02 season they finished twenty-first out of twenty-two clubs, and were relegated to Division One.
 They returned to the Premier Division after as finishing runners-up in Division One in 2005–06.
 In 2016–17 the club were runners-up in the Premier Division.
 They were runners-up again the following season, earning promotion to the North Division of the Isthmian League.
+The 2021–22 season saw them finish fifth in the division, qualifying for the promotion play-offs.
+However, they lost 3–1 to Canvey Island in the semi-finals.
+In 2023–24 the club finished third in the division, going on to lose their play-off semi-final against Bowers & Pitsea on penalties.

+In 2024–25 Felixstowe won the Suffolk Premier Cup, beating Leiston on penalties in the final.
+They were also runners-up in the North Division before losing their play-off semi-final 3–1 to Brightlingsea Regent.

+Current squad

+The Isthmian League North Division does not use a squad numbering system.